oliver-jk-redding/slush-wrekr/README.md

 $ npm run watch
 ```

-This allows you to develop on localhost:3000 with automatic bundling but you will have to manually refresh the browser.
-It is preferrable to ignore this command and develop using the webpack dev server on port 8080.
+This allows you to develop on localhost:3000 with automatic bundling but you will have to manually refresh the browser. **It is preferrable to ignore this command and develop using the webpack dev server on port 8080 by running the 'dev' script instead.**

 #### In production